tomi77/go-utils/README.md

 #### Ptr[T any](v T) *T

-Ptr returns a pointer to the value v.
+Returns a pointer to the value v.
 It is a convenience function to avoid writing &v.

 ### s